 Please feel free to contact us.

-FDA 21 CFR Part 211 details current Good Manufacturing Practices (cGMP) requirements of finished pharmaceuticals by the FDA.
-FDA ensures the quality of finished drug products meets the specification in terms of safety, quality, strength, and purity by carefully monitoring drug manufacturers’ compliance with its Current Good Manufacturing Practice (CGMP) instructed in 21 CFR part 211.
+21 CFR 211 details current Good Manufacturing Practice (cGMP) requirements of finished pharmaceuticals by the FDA.
+FDA ensures the quality of finished drug products meets the specification in terms of safety, quality, strength, and purity by carefully monitoring drug manufacturers’ compliance with its Current Good Manufacturing Practice (CGMP) instructed in 21 CFR 211.

 Full compliance to 21 CFR 211 requirements is mandatory for manufactures includes new and generic drug marketing applications and private label distributors shipping drugs to the United States.
 Anything less or partial compliance with the 21 CFR 211 will be put under the banner of “adulterated” or “misbranded” drugs.